QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 utilize them.
 For example, if an AI system recommends a particular configuration change to optimize the network performance, operators may wonder why that specific change is being suggested.
-The lack of interpretability can hinder the adoption of AI for network management and make it challenging to identify potential issues with AI-generated recommendations.
+The lack of interpretability can hinder the adoption of AI Driven Network Management and make it challenging to identify potential issues with AI-generated recommendations.

 # Security Considerations